jameshu88/PURM-Summer-Research-2023/README.md

 This project uses next/font to automatically optimize and load Inter, a custom Google Font.

 ### Learn More
-Next.js Documentation - Learn about Next.js features and API.
+[Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-Learn Next.js - An interactive Next.js tutorial.
+[Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.

 (Add screenshots here)

+###Deploy on Vercel
+The easiest way to deploy a Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out the [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.